 BES-Net Trialogue on Pollinators, Food Security and Rural Development

-Following the release of the assessment report on pollinators, pollination and food production by IPBES, The BES-Net's first Trialogue on Pollinators, Food Security and Rural Development will be held in Sarajevo, Bosnia and Herzegovina on 18-20 October 2017 with special geographic focus on East Europe.
-The Trialogue aims to reach a common agenda for action around pollinators and its importance for food security and rural development in Eastern Europe.
+Following the release of IPBES’s Thematic Assessment Report on Pollinators, Pollination and Food Production, the First Regional Trialogue on Pollinators, Food Security and Rural Development was held in Sarajevo, Bosnia and Herzegovina, on 18-20 October 2017 with special geographic focus on East Europe.
+The objective of the Trialogue was to reach a common agenda for action around pollinators and its importance for food security and rural development in Eastern Europe.

-The event will be hosted by the Bosnia and Herzegovina Federal Ministry of Environment and Tourism as the IPBES Focal Point, with support from the Open Regional Fund for South-East Europe - Biodiversity (ORF-BD) which is financed by the Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+The event was hosted by the Bosnia and Herzegovina Federal Ministry of Environment and Tourism as the IPBES Focal Point, with support from the Open Regional Fund for South-East Europe - Biodiversity (ORF-BD), which is financed by the Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 More >